codefellows/seattle-iOS-401d8/02-twitter-client/class-07/README.md

  * **Stretch Goals:**
  * Write your code to be able to handle multiple twitter accounts.
  * Using playgrounds, and `OperationQueue`:
  	* Demonstrate creating a serial queue.
+ * Refactor your `typealias` completionhandlers, in the `API` class, to be an `Enum` holding each closure as an associated value.

 ## Submitting Your Assignment